Who We Are & What We Do

-Barry, a CERTIFIED FINANCIAL PLANNER™ ,as well as Angela, a Certified Long Term Care Specialist (CLTC), have earned the credibility and trust that come with education, two decades of experience, diligent application of their craft, and adherence to a code of ethics.
-We can help you fund your retirement, preserve your legacy, save for a quality education, develop a realistic investment plan and protect your current and future assets.
-This comprehensive approach to financial planning is the cornerstone on which we have built successful, lasting client relationships.
+Barry, a CERTIFIED FINANCIAL PLANNER™ ,as well as Angela, a Certified Long Term Care Specialist (CLTC), strives to earn the credibility and trust that come with education, two decades of experience, diligent application of his craft, and adherence to a code of ethics.
+Barry can help you fund your retirement, preserve your legacy, save toward a quality education, develop a realistic investment plan and strive to preserve your current and future assets.
+This comprehensive approach to financial planning is the cornerstone on which he has built successful, lasting client relationships.

 Before you choose a financial advisor, be sure you've found one whose investment philosophy matches your own.
-At Vosler Investment Group we are long-term strategic investors.
-Our contracted broker/dealer, LPL Financial, is one of the leading independent brokerage firms in the nation.* LPL Financial does not produce its own investment products, so you will receive impartial advice and strategies to address the challenges of wealth accumulation and management.
+At Vosler Investment Group our advisors are long-term strategic investors.
+Our contracted broker/dealer, LPL Financial, is one of the leading independent brokerage firms in the nation.* LPL Financial does not produce its own investment products, so you will receive objective advice and strategies to address the challenges of wealth accumulation and management.

 *Certified Financial Planner Board of Standards Inc. owns the certification marks CFP®, CERTIFIED FINANCIAL PLANNER™ and CFP® in the U.S., which it awards to individuals who successfully complete CFP Board's initial and ongoing certification requirements.